cypress-io/cypress-documentation/source/guides/guides/parallelization.md

 The Machines View charts spec files by the machines that executed them.
 This view makes it easy to evaluate the contribution of each machine to the overall test run.

 {% img /img/guides/parallelization/machines-view.png "Machines view with parallelization" %}

+# See also

+- {% url "Run Your End-to-end Tests 10 Times Faster with Automatic Test Parallelization" https://www.cypress.io/blog/2018/09/05/run-end-to-end-tests-on-ci-faster/ %}
+- {% url "Run and group tests the way you want to" https://glebbahmutov.com/blog/run-and-group-tests/ %}
+- {% url https://github.com/cypress-io/cypress-example-kitchensink#ci-status %} has configurations for basic and parallel setup for many CI systems.
+You can see the results on {% url "the project's Dashboard page" https://dashboard.cypress.io/#/projects/4b7344/runs %}.